 Utilitarianism, Duty-based Ethics, and Pragmatism have one thing in common.
 All three theories of ethics stress the importance of actions and behaviors and their effects.
 Those theories appeal to business people because they are “results-oriented.”

-Virtue Ethics; however, emphasize the theoretical and philosophical aspects of morality.
+Virtue Ethics, however, emphasizes the theoretical and philosophical aspects of morality.
 In particular, Virtue Ethics stresses character and the development of the human soul or mind.

 Thus, a person must do good because doing good makes a person better.
 Therefore, a person needs to do good even if there is no obvious material benefit or effect.

 You should never lie because not lying makes you a better person.
 Also, truth is an absolute value everybody must adhere to.

 Virtue Ethics in Business

 Historically Virtue Ethics practitioners, like Socrates, we’re searching for moral wisdom or enlightenment.
 Interestingly, there are examples of Virtue Ethics in business.

 Books like Tom Peters and Robert H. Waterman Jr.’s In Search of Excellence promote a kind of Virtue Ethics for business.
 To explain, Peters and Waterman emphasize the abstract ideal of “excellence” over quantifiable business success.

 Peters and Waterman’s belief is that the pursuit of “excellence” will make a business better.
 Practical aspects of the business-like performance will improve because employees are striving for an abstract ideal.

 Similar notions include the pursuit of “quality” through systems like Six Sigma.
 Quality, like excellence, is an abstract ideal, the pursuit of which can improve the functioning of a business.